-You also have the option of using Cue Markers in the Arranger, which store play positions along the Arranger Timeline for easy triggering.
-To use Cue Markers, first right-click within the Beat Ruler, and then enable Show Cue Markers from the context menu.
+You also have the option of using cue markers in the Arranger, which store play positions along the Arranger Timeline for easy triggering.
+To use Arranger cue markers, first right-click within the Beat Ruler, and then enable Show Cue Markers from the context menu.
 This will make the Beat Ruler slightly taller.

-To create a Cue Marker: right-click the Beat Ruler, and then select Insert Cue Marker.
-A yellow play icon and the Cue Marker's current name (likely Untitled) will appear in the Beat Ruler.
+To create a cue marker: right-click the Beat Ruler, and then select Insert Cue Marker.
+A yellow play icon and the cue marker's current name (likely